 How do those actors memorize all those lines?
 The one question most actors are asked.
 The answer, of course, is one sentence at a time.
-We’re beginning a new program, Rough Cuts, which will be script-in-hand performances of plays.
-Minimal rehearsal time, and you’re not required to memorize the play.

 I don’t want to act.
 What else have you got?
 We are always glad to hear this question!
 For every actor on stage there are at least three people working behind the scenes to build scenery, paint it, hang it, find props, help with costuming, focus the lighting, run the controls, manage the stage, usher the audience….it takes an army!
 We’d love to have you enlist!
 You may rise to the rank of general!

 Who do I contact if I want to join up, or just have more questions than these?
 For information about upcoming plays, auditions, and work on stage, contact Patrick Spradlin at email@example.com or at 855-8255.
 For work back stage, contact George Marsolek at firstname.lastname@example.org or at 855-8204.
 To be added to our audition announcement email list, or to ask about opportunities to usher or help promote our work, contact Jean Beckmann at email@example.com or at 855-8253.

 Auditions will be held on Monday, Jan.
 7th and Tuesday, Jan.
 8th at 6:30pm in CLC's Chalberg Theatre.